_ [Contents]

 It should go without saying that atoms are not “really” little spheres with colored markings on them.

-This figure does not attempt to portray the radial dependence of the atomic wavefunctions.
+Figure 13 does not attempt to portray the radial dependence of the atomic wavefunctions.
 For a full description of the basis wavefunctions, you would need to multiply the angular dependence (as described by the spherical harmonics) by the appropriate function of radius.
-Some information about this is depicted in reference 6.
+Some information about this is depicted in reference 10.

 We now discuss an even stronger connection that can sometimes be made between the spherical harmonics and real atoms.
 There are some situations – certainly not all situations – where the stationary states of the atom, i.e. the states of definite energy, have the same symmetry as a single spherical harmonic.
 Here we are no longer talking about a sum of spherical harmonics; we are now talking about just one particular spherical harmonic.
 An isolated atom in a magnetic field is an example of such a situation.
 The detailed shape of the stationary state may not be exactly the same as the spherical harmonic, but the symmetry is the same.